RobbSadler/Sqlocity.NET/README.md

 - [SequelocityDotNet.Tests.SqlServer](https://github.com/RobbSadler/Sqlocity.NET/tree/master/src/SequelocityDotNet.Tests.SqlServer) - These are integration tests against a Sql Server database kindly provided by AppHarbor. *Note that we do not share the ConnectionString to our test Sql Server for obvious reasons so the tests won't be immediately runnable but you can simply replace the ConnectionString with your own and the tests should run just fine as all tests are self contained and will conveniently create any database objects that they need to satisfy the test.

 ###Database Support###

+The Sqlocity port has not been tested with anything other than Sql Server

 Sequelocity works with all ADO.NET providers including SQL Server, SQLite, SQL CE, Oracle, MySQL, PostgreSQL, Firebird, etc.